seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 / I think you can.

 **DAUGHTER**
-Yes, truly, can I. I can sing “The Broom,”
+Yes, truly, can I. I can sing "The Broom,"
-And “Bonny Robin.”
+And "Bonny Robin."
 Are not you a tailor?

 **JAILER'S BROTHER**
 Yes. /